-- For programs with an add/drop period, the taking of attendance for a student enrolling during the add/drop period shall begin the first scheduled class session following the student's enrollment. - In programs without an add/drop period, students registered for a class shall attend by the second scheduled class session, or be withdrawn.
+The schools will take attendance each class session beginning with the first day of scheduled classes.
+For programs with an add/drop period, the taking of attendance for a student enrolling during the add/drop period shall begin the first scheduled class session following the student's enrollment.

+In programs without an add/drop period, students registered for a class shall attend by the second scheduled class session, or be withdrawn.

-MONITORING STUDENTS ATTENDANCE
+MONITORING STUDENT ATTENDANCE

-Faculty shall monitor student attendance on the basis of both consecutive absences (the "Consecutive Absence Rule") and absences as a percentage of the total program hours (minus externship hours) in modular programs.
+Faculty shall monitor student attendance on the basis of both consecutive absences (the "Consecutive Absence Rule") and absences as a percentage of the hours in the class/program (the "Percentage Absence Rule").